vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/faq.md

 1. You are not asking question unrelated to VuePress or asking for a "tecnical support".
 Also, for customization, we only support "how can you customize something (in which way)".
 "How to customize something" (what you should write in your own codes) is NOT SUPPORTED.
 Unless you are donating this project, please do not inisit asking help for that part.

-   If you have learning questions about Vue, TypeScript, Sass or you don't know how to write something you want, you probably need to ask them in places like vue forum, stackoverflow.
+   If you have learning questions about Vue, TypeScript, Sass or you don’t know how to write something you want, you probably need to ask them in places like vue forum, Stack Overflow.

    I (Mr.Hope) am a postgraduate student majored in theoretical physics, and really busy.
 I am not expecting to "be a doc provider" or "teach you how to write code".